Corporate Criminal Offence - Where are we now?.

 Jan Fachot

 Jan joined PEM in 2012 and is a Partner in our Business Tax team, providing tax advisory and compliance services to companies.
-Read more …
+Read more about this author …